lwsinclair/fedspeak_mcp_server/README.md

 ## Overview

-This server provides a secure way to interact with a Federal Reserve statements database using the Model Context Protocol.
-It follows the Proxy Server Architecture pattern, where this public component contains no sensitive credentials and forwards requests to a private API server that contains the actual database access logic.
+This server provides a Model Context Protocol (MCP) interface for accessing and analyzing Federal Reserve (FOMC) statements.
+It enables semantic search and analysis of FOMC statements while handling all the complexity of data retrieval and processing behind a clean, tool-based interface.

 ## Features